 All zero-circles are untwisted, as can be seen by writing out $\omega_f$ in local coordinates and comparing to the standard model on $\RR\times\RR^3$.
 There are an even number of zero-circles, i.e. $1-b^1(X)+b^2_+(X)$ is even, because $b^1(X)=b^1(M)+1$ and $b^2(X)=2b^1(M)$ and $b^2_+(X)=b^1(M)$.
 Here, we note that

 is an isomorphism.

 After equipping $(S^1\times M)-Z_f=S^1\times\big(M-\crit(f)\big)$ with the compatible almost complex structure $J$ determined by $\omega_f$ and $dt^2+g_M$, the $S^1$-invariant connected $J$-holomorphic submanifolds are of the form $C=S^1\times \gamma$, where $\gamma$ is a single gradient flowline of $\nabla f$.
-Since the Morse trajectories in $M$ are either periodic orbits (of some period) or paths between critical points, $C$ is either a torus (with multiplicity) or a cylinder which bounds two zero-circles in $S^1\times M$ (see Figure~\ref{fig:3dim}).
+Since the Morse trajectories in $M$ are either periodic orbits (with periodicity) or paths between critical points, $C$ is either a torus (with multiplicity) or a cylinder which bounds two zero-circles in $S^1\times M$ (see Figure~\ref{fig:3dim}).

 In their PhD theses, Hutchings and Lee built a 3-dimensional invariant $I_{M,f}$ of $M$ which suitably counts the gradient flowlines (see \cite{HutchingsLee1,HutchingsLee2,Hutchings:thesis}), and they further showed that it equals a version of topological (Reidemeister) torsion defined by Turaev \cite{Turaev:torsion}.
 It was subsequently shown by Turaev that this Reidemeister torsion equals the 3-dimensional SW invariant $SW_M$ of $M$ (see \cite{Turaev:SW}).
-Strictly speaking, there is a required choice of ``homology orientation'' on $M$ with which to define $SW_M$, a ``chamber'' (determined by $f$) with which to define $SW_M$ when $b^1(M)=1$, and an ordering of the set $\crit(f)$ with which to define $I_{M,f}$.
+Strictly speaking, there is a required choice of ``chamber'' (determined by $f$) with which to define $SW_M$ when $b^1(M)=1$, and an ordering of the set $\crit(f)$ with which to define $I_{M,f}$.
 While $SW_M$ is a function of the set $\Spinc(M)$ of spin-c structures, $I_{M,f}$ is a function of the set

-and there exists an $H_1(M)$-equivariant isomorphism $\tau_f$ between them \cite{HutchingsLee1}*{Lemma 4.3}.
-In other words,
+and there exists an $H_1(M)$-equivariant isomorphism $\tau_f$ between them (see \cite{HutchingsLee1}*{Lemma 4.3}).
+In summary,

-\begin{theorem}[Hutchings-Lee-Turaev] Let $(M,f)$ be as above.
+\begin{theorem}[Hutchings--Lee--Turaev] Let $(M,f)$ be as above.
 Then for all $\s\in\Spinc(M)$,

 where $f$ determines the chamber for defining $SW_M$ when $b^1(M)=1$.
-The global $\pm$ sign is pinned down by a suitable choice of homology orientation of $M$ and ordering of $\crit(f)$. \end{theorem}
+The global $\pm$ sign is pinned down by a suitable choice of ordering of $\crit(f)$. \end{theorem}